From the author:

 What we can learn

-Entrepreneurs, managers and employees honestly strive to reduce costs Company to lower.
-In the search for potential, there are hardly any limits to the wealth of ideas.
-How can supply chain management help?
+Entrepreneurs, managers and employees strive to reduce costs in the company.
+In the search for potentials there is hardly any limit to the wealth of ideas.
+How can Supply Chain Management help?

 In some cases, complex methods and tools from logistics management are used to generate even the last cent.
 But what do we learn from the practical case for Supply Chain Management?
 And how can we describe this success in 6 steps?

 6 steps to success